Wimborne, Ferndown, Ringwood, Verwood, Bournemouth and Poole

-Is your garden perhaps looking a little drab and in need of some thoughtful creative planting ideas from a professional gardener /horticulturalist?
+Is your garden, or outdoor space, perhaps looking a little drab and in need of some thoughtful creative planting ideas from a professional gardener /horticulturalist?

 Are you looking to add new beds and borders and planting themes that will give you colour, form and texture throughout the changing seasons to suit your particular growing environment?

 Or do you just need a few planting changes made here and there to bulk up what you already have?

 If the answer to the above is “yes”, then I can help create the right style of planting for your particular outdoor space that will suit your soil and position in your garden for you to enjoy year on year.